silvercart/customhtmlform/docs/en/1-How-to-implement-a-CustomHtmlForm.md

 ### Form Action

 The method submitSuccess() is the forms action method.
 It is called only on a successful form validation.
-Otherwise, a user gets per field error messages with JavaScript or a server sided validation if JavaScript is deactivated.
-(Only neurotic windows users deactivate JS these days, but they are still around.)
-The Template
+If validation fails, a user gets JavaScript error messages per field.
+If JavaScript is disabled, validation will be done server-side.

+### The Template

-The form template must be saved in a file templates/Layout/ContactForm.ss.
+Save the form template in the file templates/Layout/ContactForm.ss.

-The markup you see is required if you use the CSS framework YAML which does all the fighting with browser bugs.

 ###### ContactForm.ss
 	:::php